Dash-Industry-Forum/livesim2/README.md

 To get information about the available assets and other information access the server's root URL.

-## HTTPS and HTTP/2

-HTTPS and HTTP/2 are both supported.
-To enable TLS encryption, the two parameters `certpath` and `keypath` must be set to point to a TLS certificate and a private key file, respectively.
-It is also recommended to set the port to the default HTTPS port 443.
-Automatic TLS configuration using Let's Encrypt is a future enhancement.

 ## List of functionality and options

 The URL parameters are now listed on this project's Wiki page